 #3: Pineapple and Medusa Clipping

-Note that pineapple works really well only for medium-length hairstyles: with long curly hair, you end up sleeping on your curly ponytail; likewise, you can be not able to pull all of your short hair up.
+Note that pineapple works best only for medium-length hairstyles: if your strands are long, you eventually sleep on your curly ponytail; likewise, you can be not able to pull all of your short hair up.
 Medusa clipping is a hack that solves both of these issues:

 - if you have long curly hair, pull sections of your pineapple closer to the top of your head and clip them with claw clips;